NREL/mesoflow/py_utils/rxnscheme_writer/README.md

 - Two .csv files are required:
     - `reactions.csv` containing a matrix of reactions in your mechanism with stoichiometric coefficients.
 The convention assumes negative coefficients for reactants and positive for products
     - `species.csv` containing information about each species in the mechanism.
 All units are assumed SI by convention.
 For solid species, advect_flag should be set to 0 and gamma (heat capacity ratio) should be set to NaN.
 Gas-phase species should have advect_flag set to 1 and gamma can be user-specified.
+    - Gas species should be defined first in species.csv
-    - See examples directory for the expected formatting
+    - See example directory for the expected formatting
 - Run the write-mesoflow-files.py with python, altering the "project_dir" path, and solid/gas diffusion coefficients to your use case.

 # Output